Osek (Rokycany District): Etymology

-Osek is a common Czech toponymy.
+Osek is a common Czech toponym.
 The word osek denotes a cut trunk, but it also could mean a cut forest.

 Geography

 Osek is located about 3 km north of Rokycany and 15 km east of Plzeň.
 The western part of the municipality, formed by the built-up area and an agricultural landscape, lies in the Švihov Highlands.
 The eastern part formed by forests lies in the Křivoklát Highlands.
 The highest point is at 600 m above sea level.
 In the village of Osek, the hill of Kamýk at 424 m rises.

 The stream Osecký potok flows through the village.
 There are several fishponds in the municipality; the set of ponds Karásek, Labutinka, Lukotovský and Nový is supplied by the Osecký potok.

 History

 The first written mention of Osek is from 1240, in a deed issued by the King Wenceslaus I to the monastery of Plasy, where a man by name of Budivoj of Osek is referred to.
 The monastery in Plasy was founder of Osek.
 The village was dominated by small Gothic fort, rebuilt into a Renaissance castle in the second half of the 16th century.

 In following centuries Osek was owned by several aristocratic families.
-Beside farming, the village specialized in iron ore mining and iron production.
+Beside farming, the village specialised in iron ore mining and iron production.
 This local industry utilized energy from the system of ponds in Osek's proximity and charcoal from nearby forests.
 Iron ore mining continued until 1850.
 In the 19th and 20th centuries Osek remained mostly agricultural community.

 The village of Vitinka was founded around 1697.
 It used to be traditionally a part of Osek.
-In 1924 an independent municipality of Vitinka was created, however in 1980 Vitinka merged with Osek again.
+In 1924 an independent municipality of Vitinka was created, however in 1980 Vitinka merged again with Osek.